-The integrity that you bring to your academic work contributes to your own learning, protects against one person taking unfair advantage over other students, promotes trust among students and with your faculty, and appropriately credits the work of scholars who have paved the way for you.
+The integrity that you bring to your academic work contributes to your own learning, promotes trust among students and faculty, and appropriately credits the work of previous scholars.
 In general, the Academic Honor Principle prohibits: plagiarism; giving or receiving assistance on examinations or quizzes; submitting the same work in more than one course; and unauthorized collaboration.
-A student who violates the Academic Honor Principle, regardless of their intent, should expect to be suspended from the College for a period of time.
+Violations of the Academic Honor Principle are taken seriously and may result in suspension from Dartmouth.

-You will be asked as part of the pre-arrival process to review a document titled Sources and Citations at Dartmouth College, which provides in-depth information about the Academic Honor Principle (http://writing-speech.dartmouth.edu/ learning/materials/sources-and-citations-dartmouth).
-In each of your courses, we encourage you to ask about the Honor Principle if your professor has not already introduced the conversation.
+As part of the pre-arrival process you will review a document titled Sources and Citations at Dartmouth College, which provides in-depth information about the Academic Honor Principle (http://writing-speech.dartmouth.edu/learning/materials/sources-and-citations-dartmouth).